-With the addition of the medicine ball here in this drill it forces a trainee to push their low back firmly into the ground eliminating space between their low back and the ground.
-The stress is placed on the midsection to stabilize the movement instead of compensating at the low back which may cause discomfort.
+With the addition of the medicine ball here in this drill it forces you to push your low back firmly into the ground eliminating space between your low back and the ground.
+The stress is placed on your midsection to stabilize the movement instead of compensating at the low back which may cause you discomfort.

-Additionally this technique also demands greater control and focus from a trainee allowing them to perform the movement with greater intention for better results.
+Additionally this technique also demands greater control and focus from you allowing you to perform the movement with greater intention for better results.
 It’s also a great supplemental exercise for enhancing the acts of sprinting, jumping, and kicking.

 Purpose: A common issue with many people performing lying core drills is to compensate at the lumbar due to having too much of an anterior pelvic tilt.
 In simple terms this means it causes many to “arch” too much in their low back causing discomfort during movements with the legs being extended away from the body.